PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/conflictError/classes/ConflictError.md

 \> **new ConflictError**(`message`, `code`, `param`, `metadata`): [`ConflictError`](ConflictError.md)

+Creates an instance of ConflictError.

 #### Parameters

 • **message**: `string` = `"Conflicting entry found"`

+The error message.
+Defaults to "Conflicting entry found".

 • **code**: `null` \| `string` = `null`

+The error code.
+Can be null.
+Defaults to null.

 • **param**: `null` \| `string` = `null`

+The parameter related to the error.
+Can be null.
+Defaults to null.

 • **metadata**: `Record`\<`any`, `any`\> = `\{\}`

+Additional metadata related to the error.
+Defaults to an empty object.

 #### Returns